-The next Center for Rural Health Quarterly Meeting will be May 24 from 10 a.m.-2 p.m. at the Macon Marriott City Center.
-Registration information can be found on the GHA Event Calendar.
+The Center for Rural Health Quarterly Meeting was held May 24 at the Macon Marriott City Center.

-The agenda will feature an in-depth review of the 2018 Legislative Session, including the budget, micro-hospitals, improvements to the rural tax program, and Rural Health System Innovation Center.
-The afternoon session will focus on practical applications for rural hospitals to lower their employee benefit costs.
+The afternoon session focused on practical applications for rural hospitals to lower their employee health benefit costs.
 This session was requested by several CRH Board members.

 Members of the Center for Rural Health converged on Macon on Tuesday, Feb.
 13 for the first quarterly meeting of the year.
 About 60 rural health care professionals attended the event.
 The agenda featured an update on the current legislative session and a Rural Hospital Tax Credit Year 1 Summary.
 Dr. Gary Dent and Dr. Jean Sumner from Mercer University School of Medicine were the featured presenters on resources for physicians practicing in rural markets and Mercer’s efforts to develop additional rural physicians.

 The Center for Rural Health is a department within the Georgia Hospital Association that represents the interests of Georgia's small rural hospitals, which we define as an acute care or critical access hospital that meets one of the following criteria: